SchoolOfCode/workshop_css-variables/README.md

-Now use the variables you've just made in the following places in your CSS (the appearance of the website in the browser should still look the same after you've swapped in the variables):
+Now use the variables you've just made in the following places in your CSS (the appearance of the website in the browser should still look the same after you've swapped in the variables).

+For example, for any element with the class .plant-listing, the value of their background should now use the CSS variable rather than the hard-coded rgb value for the color.

 - primary-colour: .plant-listing background
 - secondary-colour: body background